-Christine Spolar is the investigations/special projects editor at the Financial Times.
+From 2011 to mid-2017, she was the investigations/special projects editor at the Financial Times.

+In 2016, 'The Great Land Rush', a series on land development and investment, won the European Newspaper Award for multimedia storytelling and was honored at the British Press Awards for environmental reporting.
+The series won best online investigation from the US-based Society of Professional Journalists as well as top honors from the Overseas Press Club and SABEW in 2017.
 The China series --'Silk Road Redux'-- was part of the FT coverage that won Business Team of the Year at the British Press Awards in 2015.
 ‘The Middleman’ -- the story of one Hong Kong dealmaker with seven aliases who spearheaded China's spiraling investment in Africa – won best investigation of the year by the Society of Publishers in Asia in 2015.
 An investigation that Spolar co-authored in 2013 -- ‘Death in Singapore’ -- was highly commended by the British Magazine Editors.
 A series on tax avoidance -- ‘Tax Wars’ -- won an Overseas Press Club award and honors from the Society for Business Editors and Writers in the US.
 An interactive series on UK budget cuts – ‘The Austerity Audit’ – won best investigation from Editor & Publisher in the US.
 Coverage of the Libor scandal won honors for innovation from Editor & Publisher.

 Spolar was an award-winning producer at CBS’s 60 Minutes II in the US.
 One broadcast on the loss of a Navy pilot in the Iraq war of 1991 won an Emmy and honors from Investigative Reporters and Editors in 2001.
 Another featuring the Lost Boys of Sudan and how they settled in the US also won an Emmy.

 Spolar is a graduate of Northwestern University's Medill School and was a Fulbright lecturer at University of Ljubljana in Slovenia.
 She was a Kiplinger Fellow at Ohio State University.
-She recently completed masters-level digital journalism/computing classes at Goldsmiths University in London.
+She has completed masters-level digital journalism/computing classes at Goldsmiths University in London.